 • Updating your estate plan in compliance with Florida law

 Once you officially become a Florida resident, state laws will govern your estate plan.
-Therefore, it is important to have a lawyer with experience in the estate planning area review your existing documents to ensure they comply with applicable requirements.
-Specifically, a Florida estate planning lawyer can provide advice and guidance about durable powers of attorney, choice of personal representative and what you need to do to protect yourself and your loved ones.
+It is important to have an experienced estate planning lawyer review your existing documents to ensure they comply with applicable requirements.
+A Florida estate planning lawyer can provide advice and guidance about durable powers of attorney, choice of personal representative and what you need to do to protect yourself and your loved ones.